stephaniecrocker91/instantes/README.md

 ### Future features

-* Prepopulated author of recipe = authenticated user name.
-This prevents the user to be able to use someone else's name as author.
-* When creating recipe, the user can either input the category or sleect one from the dropdown menu.
-At the moment the user is limited to selecting from a limited amount.
+* Allow for videos to be posted, as well as images.
+* Most popular posts: allow the like button to be functional (like/unlike), and when clicking the post it will redirect you to the post withing theuse profile.
+This will allow to see the rets of their work if interested!
+* Infinite scroll for profiles box
+* Auto-refresh DOM when liking/bookamrking etc. At the moment we have to refresh the page for changes to display.

 * * *